-The Bipper's compact design and resultant modest carrying capacity allows it to get away with a pair of small, economical engines.
-The diesel option is 1.4-litres in capacity and you'll find it under the bonnets of superminis from Peugeot, Citroen and Ford.
-It's proven, refined and reassuringly high-tech, using an advanced common-rail fuel injection system.
-This 70bhp engine makes its maximum torque of 160Nm at 1,750rpm and keeps the majority of it on stream up to 2,750rpm for strong acceleration when laden.
-There's also a more frugal 75bhp 1.3-litre diesel option that features a Stop-Start system to reduce emissions and can return up to 68.9mpg on the combined cycle whilst putting out as little as 109g/km of CO2.
-The 1.4-litre petrol unit has 75bhp but just 118Nm available at 2,600rpm.
-It's less satisfactory in most key areas but is a little quieter if that's your priority.
-The petrol unit manages 41mpg but there's an excellent 63mpg available from the diesel.
+The Bipper's compact design and resultant modest carrying capacity allows it to get away with a small, economical engine.
+The sole diesel HDi option on offer is 1.3-litres in capacity and it's a proven common-rail fuel injection unit.
+This 80bhp engine makes its maximum torque of 200Nm at 1,750rpm and keeps the majority of it on stream up to 2,750rpm for strong acceleration when laden.
 The Bipper has a highly user-friendly element to its character out on the road.
 The steering is an electro-hydraulic set-up that keeps you thoroughly abreast of what the front wheels are doing and is light enough to make parking exercises a breeze.
 The stubby dash-mounted gear shifter is similarly pleasant to get to grips with, ideally positioned and positive in its action.
-The Bipper also affords good visibility for the driver with its truncated nose helping with the tight turning circle that can make the lives of urban drivers so much easier.
+The Bipper also affords good visibility for the driver, with its truncated nose helping with the tight turning circle that can make the lives of urban drivers so much easier.

 Design and Build